pcragnol/README-Generator/README.md

 ## Usage

-test
+Test

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the MIT License license.

 ## Contributing

-test
+Test

 ## Tests